SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/LabIntro(v2).md

 # **Getting Started with Your PL-300-Microsoft-Power-BI-Data-Analyst Workshop**

 Welcome to your PL-300-Microsoft-Power-BI-Data-Analyst workshop!
-We've prepared a seamless environment for you to explore and learn about Azure services.
+We've prepared a seamless environment for you to explore and learn about Power BI.
 Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**